 California American Water Company (CAWC) submitted comments concerning the project and their concerns with the potential fire danger of the project adjacent to their facilities.
 They requested a setback buffer for pallet storage along the east side of the project site where it adjoins CAWC's property (see Attachment D).
-Conditions of approval in the resolution approving the project includes maximum 10 foot tall pallet stacking along a 20-foot-wide side along the east side of the project site where it abuts CAWC's property.
+Conditions of approval in the resolution approving the project includes maximum 10-foot-tall pallet stacking along a 25-foot-wide side along the east side of the project site where it abuts CAWC's property.
 CAWC also requested a "comprehensive fire suppression plan"; also referenced in the conditions.
+Audie Foster, Director of Operations, Northern Division California American Water, attended the August 12, 2025, meeting and concurred with the staff recommendations for this project.